WOLVERHAMPTON BLACK BUSINESS NETWORK

 Our board members are all volunteers who are determined to provide a much-needed support to our businesses.
 We continue to seek support of the business Community to achieve all our goals.

-WBBN Board MEMBERS
+WBBN Board DIRECTORS

 The WBBN is now a CIC and welcomes new members to become Directors on the board.